PART IIObjects and Powers of the Commission in Relation to Broadcasting (continued)

 (4) The Minister shall consult with the Commission with regard to any order proposed to be made by the Governor in Council under subsection (1).

-(2) A direction issued under subsection (1) is binding on the Commission from the time it comes into force and, unless otherwise provided therein, applies in respect of matters pending before the Commission at that time.
+(3) A direction issued under subsection (1) is binding on the Commission from the time it comes into force.

-(4) In this section, Agreement has the same meaning as in the Canada-United States Free Trade Agreement Implementation Act.
+(4) In this section, Agreement has the same meaning as in section 2 of the Canada–United States–Mexico Agreement Implementation Act.

 Marginal note:Setting aside or referring decisions back to Commission